synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 Because of how this board is wired up, pressing the button connects the digital input pin to GND, resulting in a reading of False.
 When the button is released, it is disconnected from GND and the internal pull-up resistors (enabled earlier) take it back True (HIGH).

-In this particular script, we have chosen to increase the “button press count” on the push (versus the release).
+In this particular script, we have chosen to increase the "button press count" on the push (versus the release).
 Scripts could actually choose to do different actions on each (on both the True and the False value).
-It’s also common to take the duration of the press into account (see for example MCastCounter.py) but that is not done here.
+It"s also common to take the duration of the press into account (see for example MCastCounter.py) but that is not done here.

 ```python
         if not is_set: